Tech Tips

 Ease of Use:

-1. CoPilot 9 Navigator wins as it has shortest learning curve.
+1. CoPilot 9 Navigator wins as it has the shortest learning curve.
 This is directly related to the number of features available.

 2. Microsoft Streets & Trips comes in 2nd with a little steeper learning curve due to added features.